eric-hansen/docker-php-blesta/README.md

 * While running on PHP 7 is possible with Blesta 4.0, I created this for personal use (but felt like sharing it).
 * I wish I could use the Alpine build, but there's known issues with ionCube Loader and Alpine's C library.
 * At time of creating this, the install page shows all green checks for requirements.
+* Since this is on [Docker Hub](https://hub.docker.com/r/velaware/docker-php-blesta/) this should be usable on an EC2 AMI instance but use Elastic IP if you don't plan on keeping it running.

 ## TODO